Kaleigh Trace: Biography

 Trace was born in 1986.
 She and her family experienced a car accident in 1995, which left her with a severe injury to her spinal cord.
 As a result of the accident, she spent part of her childhood in a wheelchair.
 She graduated from Dalhousie University with a Bachelor of Arts in 2009, and subsequently became employed at Venus Envy, a Canadian sex shop and book retailer, where her work included sex education.
 Trace credited her time at Venus Envy with expanding her knowledge on human sexuality.
 While working at Venus Envy, Trace began writing a blog, The Fucking Facts, in which she discussed deeply personal topics such as an abortion she had two years prior to starting the blog.
 Trace's blog would serve as inspiration her book Hot, Wet, and Shaking.
 In 2013, Trace received internet attention for her parody song of Blurred Lines by Robin Thicke entitled Ask First.
-The song was co-written by Trace and other Venus Envy staff members.
+The song was co-written by Trace and her friend Jaime Burnet while they were both working at Venus Envy.

 Trace's book Hot, Wet, and Shaking was released in 2014.
 The memoir details her experience as a disabled, queer, feminist sex educator, exploring her personal story with sexuality through the lens of her spinal cord injury and work at Venus Envy.
 Through honest and humorous anecdotes, Trace challenges conventional narratives of sex, covering topics from struggles with orgasm and comical mishaps to serious issues like abortion and ableism.
 The book was the winner of the Evelyn Richardson Memorial Non-Fiction Award at the Atlantic Book Awards in 2015.

 Trace remained employed at Venus Envy until moving to Toronto in 2017.
 She commuted to study at the University of Guelph, where she received her Master of Science in couples and family therapy.
 She worked at a Toronto therapy clinic, before eventually opening a private practice.

 In October 2022, Trace was diagnosed with terminal bladder cancer.
 The same year, she was contacted by Invisible Publishing regarding the republication of a 10-year anniversary edition of Hot, Wet, and Shaking.
 Although she stated she was now "much more reluctant" to openly discuss her sex life, she agreed to the republication, calling the book a "much-needed celebration of sex".
 The republished book included a new introduction, as well as chapters reflecting her cancer diagnosis.
 For the launch of the 10-year anniversary edition, Trace hosted a performance event including standup comedy, games, and reading of short stories.
 The success of the event led to her hosting another performance called Little Deaths Salon in Toronto with Christa Couture in July 2025, returning on 17 October 2025 at the Buddies in Bad Times Theatre.